techbrett/OfficeDocs-SkypeForBusiness/Teams/phones/line-keys.md

 To set up a line key for speed dial, follow these steps:

-1. **Update the Teams phone to version 1449/1.0.94.2024101709** After updating the phone, you'll notice a new home screen experience on your device with a dedicated place for your line keys.
+1. **Update the Teams phone to version 1449/1.0.94.2024101709** After updating the phone, you notice a new home screen experience on your device with a dedicated place for your line keys.
 To update your Teams phones, see [Update your phones remotely](remote-update-teams-phones.md).
-Verify that you are running Android version 1449/1.0.94.2024101709 by going to
+Verify that you're running Android version 1449/1.0.94.2024101709 by going to

 :::image type="content" source="./media/nontouch-linekeys-empty.jpg" alt-text="Screenshot of a non touch phone with line keys." lightbox="./media/nontouch-linekeys-empty.jpg":::